rackerlabs/support-how-to/content/cloud-servers/troubleshoot-ssh.md

 #### `ssh -vvv`

 Using `ssh` with the `-vvv` flags produces verbose output as you SSH in to the server.
-This can provide some useful information for troubleshooting exactly where the issue might be.
+This command can provide some useful information for troubleshooting exactly where the issue might be.

 ### Check from the inside

-If you are having issue with SSH, you can log in by using the emergency console to troubleshoot the server to check the following conditions:
+If you are having issues with SSH, you can log in by using the emergency console to troubleshoot the server to check the following conditions:

 #### SSH process

-First, make sure that the ssh process is running by running the following command:
+First, make sure that the SSH process is running by running the following command:

-- For Ubuntu&reg; 16.04+, Debian&reg; 8+ and Centos&reg; 7+ : `systemctl status sshd`
+- For Ubuntu&reg; 16.04+, Debian&reg; 8+, and Centos&reg; 7+: `systemctl status sshd`
 - For Centos 6: `service sshd status`

 If you do not see the service running, you can start the process by using the following command:

-- For Ubuntu 16.04+, Debian 8+ and Centos 7+ : `systemctl start sshd`
+- For Ubuntu 16.04+, Debian 8+, and Centos 7+: `systemctl start sshd`
 - For Centos 6: `service sshd start`

 #### netstat

 The `netstat` command shows you the current connections on the server.
-This is a good way to check and see which port SSH is running on.
+This command is a good way to check and see which port SSH is running on.
 When you run `netstat`, use the flags `-plnt` to get the following output:

 ```
 # netstat -plnt